 Here at Fernwood Circle Guest Houses, our guests often ask about where they can play a round of golf.
 We love answering those questions.
 In fact, Fernwood Circle Guest Houses owner Alexandra happens to be an avid golfer!

 Since golfing is an outdoor sport that allows for social distancing, our local courses have remained open at a lower capacity.
 Corvallis has you covered, whether you enjoy a quick par-three game or a premium experience at Corvallis Club, a top local golf course.

-Exclusive offer: Guests at Fernwood Circle Guest Houses have access to the usually member’s only Corvallis Club’s golf course.
+Exclusive offer: Guests at Fernwood Circle Guest Houses have access to the usual member’s only Corvallis Club’s golf course.
 Tee times are as available, and should be booked in advance.
-Contact your host, Alexandra for reservations before or during your stay.
+Contact your host, Alexandra, for reservations before or during your stay.
 Our guests enjoy the comfort and amenities of a “Fernwood Circle” Corvallis vacation stay, in a premium stand-alone home, and also can play the area’s most exclusive golf course!

-We have included a directory of golf courses in or near Corvallis below All of these courses are an easy drive from any of our Corvallis vacation rentals.
+We have included a directory of golf courses in or near Corvallis below.
+All of these courses are an easy drive from any of our Corvallis vacation rentals.

 Corvallis Club: A Classic, Challenging Golf Course

-The Corvallis Club golf course is over 100 years old, according to General Manager Jim Mayo.
 Although this course is shorter than most standard courses, players face challenges including severe elevation changes as well as small and difficult greens.

 Head Golf Professional Jordan Ropp, PGA offers a little more detail.

 “We also have a lot of different distance options to play from, ranging from as short as 3056 yards total, up to 6162 yards total from the back tees,” he explained.
 “There is still a lot of variety with slope, trees, elevation, and some tricky greens.”